 During the year, the Company had branches in Jersey and the Dubai International Financial Centre.
+The Jersey branch closed following the transfer of Jersey branch assets to QCIL on 10th July 2023.

 FINANCIAL INSTRUMENTS

 The financial risk management objectives and policies of the Company are disclosed in Note 24.